IHS’ inspiring environment which connects people from different cultures and professional backgrounds is the embodiment of ‘unity in diversity’.

 Learn to use a variety of creative planning tools such as serious games

 This master track engages students in a creative, strategic planning process.
 Students will learn how to apply tools, in simulation approaches, to i) assess socio-spatial dynamics of cities, the role of stakeholders, and policies and plans; ii) facilitate a process of negotiated planning among several stakeholders, iii) develop planning strategies.
 Students will focus on specific urban issues and develop a planning process and proposal out of real-life interactions with stakeholders in Rotterdam and globally.

 Gain stakeholder negotiation skills

-Multi-stakeholder involvement is key in planning processes.
-However, often due to power imbalances and conflicting interests not all stakeholders are equally involved.
-In this specialisation track, you will learn how to lead and manager stakeholder negotiation processes.
+Multi-stakeholder involvement is vital in planning processes.
+However, there are obstacles for "real participation", e.g. due to power imbalances and conflicting interests, some stakeholders might be more influential than others.
+In this master track, you will learn how to lead and manage stakeholder negotiation processes.

-Conduct your thesis research as a part of a large-scale project
+Conduct your thesis as a part of an ongoing project

-In the last years, students had the opportunity to conduct their thesis research connected to research and development projects in Ecuador and Somaliland, where they engaged with citizens, representatives from governments, international cooperation agencies such as UN-Habitat or GIZ.
+In the last years, students had the opportunity to conduct their thesis within research and development projects in Ecuador, Uganda, and Somaliland.
+The students engaged with citizens, representatives from governments, international cooperation agencies such as UN-Habitat and GIZ.